 I would steam the vegetables instead of boiling them, and I would maybe also add spinach and/or turnips to them as well.

-Make sure that you use the type of potatoes that the recipe calls for – They can be whipped without turning gummy.
+Make sure you use the type of potatoes the recipe calls for – They can be whipped without turning gummy.

 Chunky Cranberry Sauce